HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

     raise ValueError(
-        "We strongly recommend using HEASoft v6.36 or later for this " "tutorial - you may run rest of the notebook yourself, but " "ARF generation will likely fail."
+        "We strongly recommend using HEASoft v6.36 or later for this " "tutorial - you may run rest of the notebook yourself, but " "ARF generation will either fail or produce an incorrect result."
     )
 ```